 That makes it worth reviewing the cost of life cover through your fund and assessing whether you really need it, particularly if you are a young casual worker with no major debts and no dependants.

-8. Put your super in one place
+8. Consolidate your super into one fund

 Tax Office figures show 43% of Australians have more than one super fund – one in five of us have at least three super accounts.
 Holding multiple accounts means losing more of your super to fees and perhaps doubling up on life insurance premiums.